JoaoCardoso193/Module_3_Project_Frontend/README.md

 # Batttle Bots

-Battle Bots is a battling turn-based game, where players can create their own robots by selecting from a variety of modular parts and moves.
+Battle Bots is a turn-based battling game, where players can create their own robots by selecting from a variety of modular parts and moves and then use them to battle other user-created robots controlled by a CPU.

 ## Getting Started